urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

       HelloWorld englishGreeting = new EnglishGreeting();
       englishGreeting.greet();
     }
+  They are never abstract, never sealed/non-sealed,
+    have no explicitly defined constructor and can have no subclasses

 Nested classes
   Java allows a class to be defined within another class.
 These are called Nested Classes